vidyagames998/vidyagames998.github.io/eldenring/index.md

 ## Limgrave

 After debating life for a bit.
+Why do they keep making up words and expect you to know what they mean?
+What does it even mean to be maidenless?
+Why are there so much unexplained lore?
+Why does this game obsess over fingers so much?
+Why does everything want to kill me?
+TBH, google is your friend on a lot of these.
+Fromsoft makes there games so they are open for interpretation purposefully expecting you to find a popular video explaining what they don't so they don't have to.
+It's an advertising tactic to drive a fan base and isn't for everyone.
+When in doubt on something just ask google.

 Let's take a look around.
 You will see carriages.

 ![](images/carriage.jpg)